 For Shopify brands, LTV:CAC is most valuable when segmented by acquisition channel.
 The ratio for customers acquired through paid social is often dramatically different from those acquired through organic search or referral - and those differences should directly inform where you allocate budget.
 A channel with a high CAC but also a high LTV (because the customers it attracts are high-frequency repurchasers) can be more profitable than a cheap-CAC channel that drives one-and-done buyers.

 The payback period - how many months it takes for a customer's cumulative revenue to cover their acquisition cost - is a closely related metric that matters particularly for brands managing cash flow.
 A 3:1 LTV:CAC ratio means little if the payback period is 18 months and you are running out of working capital.
 Healthy DTC brands typically target a payback period of 6-12 months, with LTV calculations extending 24-36 months out.
+Tracking LTV:CAC alongside churn rate and repeat purchase rate gives the most complete picture of whether the business's retention economics are improving over time.

 We thought you might say that!
 We've been dying to meet you too.